 If you are an international medical graduate, please click here for more details in relation to appointment requirements.

 For overseas trained applicants, the position is a proven pathway to understanding the Australian system and culture and how to manager ophthalmology patients in both the clinics and emergency department settings.
 You will have the opportunity to learn from eminent ophthalmologists and be part of the Eye and Ear ethos of learning and excellence.
 This includes participating in the monthly teaching activities.
-The General Ophthalmology Fellow will provide support dependent upon your circumstances and what you wish to achieve through your journey at the Eye and Ear.
+The Medical Officer will provide support dependent upon your circumstances and what you wish to achieve through your journey at the Eye and Ear.

 Successful applicants have usually completed at least 4 years of ophthalmology residency prior to commencing a Medical Officer role and have passed the RACE or equivalent.
 It is a requirement that all candidates complete an international police check via the Fit2work website, as well as a national police check from all relevant countries that the applicant has resided in the past for more than 6 months, including the current country of residence.